jasonnwangg/Online-Sales/README.md

       ORDER BY sales_amount_total DESC LIMIT 1)
       ")

-#Yes.
-The consumer who spent the most during online shopping opened the email message.
+#The consumer who spent the most during online shopping opened the email message.